(70% copper, 5.5%

 PLEIDIOL WYF I'M GWLAD

-The strength, fire and spirit of the Welsh national character are expressed in the emblem of the dragon, the design selected for the 1995 £1 coin – the second in a series of four featuring the constituent parts of the United Kingdom.
-Modelled by Norman Sillman from a drawing provided by the College of Arms, the familiar dragon passant appears on the reverse of the coin.
-The obverse shows Raphael Maklouf's portrait of Her Majesty The Queen, while on the coin’s edge are the words PLEIDIOL WYF I'M GWLAD, 'true am I to my country' taken from the national anthem of Wales.
+The strength, fire and spirit of the Welsh national character are expressed in the emblem of the dragon, the design selected for the 1995 £1 coin – the second in a series of four which featured the constituent parts of the United Kingdom.
+Modelled by Norman Sillman from a drawing provided by the College of Arms, the familiar dragon passant appeared on the reverse of the coin.
+The obverse showed Raphael Maklouf's portrait of Her Majesty The Queen, while on the coin’s edge were the words PLEIDIOL WYF I'M GWLAD, 'true am I to my country' taken from the national anthem of Wales.